Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 }
 ```

-Notice I'm controlling the size of the pattern image with `backgroun-size`!
+Notice I'm controlling the size of the pattern image with `background-size`!

 This may make your text hard to read.
 Give text blocks a background color, something like: